Bangladesh rescues over 600 trafficking victims

 About 12,000 Rohingya, a mostly stateless Muslim people, have left the western Myanmar state of Rakhine since Oct.
 15, said Chris Lewa of the Arakan Project, which plots migration across the Bay of Bengal.

-Another 4,000 boat people, both Rohingya and Bangladeshis, left neighbouring Bangladesh during the same period, said Lewa.
-(Reporting By Serajul Quadir and Mohammad Nurul Islam in Cox’s Bazar; Editing by Jeremy Laurence)
+Another 4,000 boat people, both Rohingya and Bangladeshis, left neighboring Bangladesh during the same period, said Lewa.

+Reporting By Serajul Quadir and Mohammad Nurul Islam in Cox's Bazar; Editing by Jeremy Laurence